Barking to the Choir

 This book is guaranteed to shake up our ideas about God and about people with a glimpse at a world defined by more compassion and fewer barriers.
 Gently and humorously, BARKING TO THE CHOIR invites us to find kinship with one another and reconvinces us all of our own goodness.

 The title of BARKING TO THE CHOIR comes from a conversation Fr.
 Boyle had with one of the employees at Homeboy Industries.
-He had to talk to him about his attitude, and the guy responded telling him he was “barking to the choir,” sort of a mashup of “barking up the wrong tree” and “preaching to the choir.”
+He had to talk to him about his attitude.
+The guy responded telling him he was “barking to the choir,” sort of a mashup of “barking up the wrong tree” and “preaching to the choir.”

 In this book we get even more stories about kids that Fr.
-Boyle watched grow up and stories about their lives and how working at Homeboy Industries changed them.
+Boyle watched grow up.
+There are more stories about their lives and how working at Homeboy Industries changed them.
 The book isn’t strictly about that, though.

-Many chapters bring a focus to the way that these former gang members’ lives changed the people around them for better, too, including Fr.
+Many chapters bring a focus to the way that these former gang members’ lives changed the people around them for better, too.
+Including Fr.
 Boyle himself.
 He talks about the importance of showing up and being open when working with the poor.
 You don’t show up expecting to make changes and be the person giving the advice and support.
 You show up prepared to receive.
 That hit me pretty deep, too.
-I think it cuts straight to our motives when we try to help others and gives a great way to check those.
+I think it cuts straight to our motives when we try to help others.
+It gives a great way to check those.

 Another thing that really stuck with me is from a story he related about an interview with Anderson Cooper.
 In the interview, Cooper told him that people say he’s naïve, that the homies take advantage of him.
 Fr.
 Boyle responds with something like, “how can they take advantage when I’m giving it freely?”

 That made me think a lot, too.
 Sometimes I talk myself out of doing something for someone because I’m worried about what their motives are or what might happen.
 And it’s not bad to consider those things and be aware.
-But I guess choosing to be in a position where you show love because you’ve decided to rather than because someone deserves it is another concept I’m really wrestling with.
+Personally, I’m wrestling with the concept of showing love because I’ve decided to rather than because someone deserves it.
+It’s an ideal I want to embrace.

-In the midst of Covid, I feel like there have been a lot of conversations about how much empathy or patience or compassion some people deserve, especially if it seems like they’ve disregarded safety or other guidance.
+In the midst of Covid, there have been a lot of conversations about how much empathy or patience or compassion some people deserve.
+This is especially true if it seems like they’ve disregarded safety or other guidance.
 I don’t have all the answers there.
 It’s a super complicated question.
-I know that I’ve decided sometimes I will respond with kindness because that’s who I am (or who I want to be!).
+I’ve decided sometimes I will respond with kindness because that’s who I am (or who I want to be!).
 Sometimes my response doesn’t have anything to do with the other person’s behavior.
 So I guess this book has challenged me to apply that idea a little more broadly or in different circumstances.

 I’m excited to read Fr.
 Boyle’s next book.
 I recommend them to anyone interested in the intersection of faith and social justice or in gang intervention programs.